Feast On History was founded in 2012 by husband-and-wife team Danielle Oteri and Christian Galliani.

 Danielle Oteri is an art historian and an expert on the history of Campania.
-She has taught art history at Seton Hall University and has been a Lecturer at The Cloisters, Metropolitan Museum of Art and Program Director of the International Center of Medieval Art.
+She has taught art history at Seton Hall University, a Lecturer at The Cloisters, Metropolitan Museum of Art, Program Director of the International Center of Medieval Art and Museum Travel expert for TripSavvy.
 Danielle's art, food and history writing has appeared in Condé Nast Traveler, Grove Dictionary of Art, Gothamist, Metropolitan Museum of Art, NPR and Roads & Kingdoms.
 In 2010, she won a food writing award from the American Institute of Wine and Food.
-Currently she is the Museum Travel expert for TripSavvy.

 Our Home in Italy - Borgo La Pietraia